rdev02/hugo-blog/content/code/2017/migrate-wordpress-to-hugo-github-pages.md

 ---
-title: 'Migrating wordpress blog to hugo and hosting it on GitHub Pages'
+title: 'Migrating wordpress blog to hugo and hosting it with GitHub Pages'
 author: Viktor Halitsyn
 date: 2017-11-12T09:59:00-07:00
 type: post